 What sets us apart from others is personal attention.
 We often describe our service model as “concierge-class”, meaning we work with care and urgency to each client on a case by case basis.
-Calls are answered in person by a knowledgable technician.
-Though we know you’d rather not see us if you don’t have to, we strive to earn long-lasting relationships so you know you have someone to count on for any technical situation.
+Calls are answered in person by a knowledgeable technician.
+We strive to earn long-lasting relationships so you know you have someone to count on for any technical situation.